syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

     ![](Data-Binding_images/Data-Binding_img19.png)

 4. In the **Server name** option, click the **Refresh** button to select the server from the drop down list.
-5. Enable **select or enter a database name** radio button to select your data base from the drop down list under the **Connect to a database** option.
+5. Enable **select or enter a database name** radio button to select your database from the drop down list under the **Connect to a database** option.
-6. Click **Test Connection** to check whether the data base connection is succeeded or not.
+6. Click **Test Connection** to check whether the database connection is succeeded or not.
-7. Once the connection is succeeded, click **OK** button to add data base in your server explorer.
+7. Once the connection is succeeded, click **OK** button to add database in your server explorer.

     ![](Data-Binding_images/Data-Binding_img20.png)

-8. To get connection string for the data base, right-click on your database and then click **properties** option.
+8. To get connection string for the database, right-click on your database and then click **properties** option.

 ### Loading data from ADO.NET